For more information about the transition from Version 2.5 to 3, see the Transition Timeline for Guam, Hawaii, & Puerto Rico.

-While the inspection checklists must be completed under Version 2.5, certain allowances are made that will help partners successfully transition to Version 3 guidelines.
-To see these allowances, read the ENERGY STAR Version 2.5 Program Requirements for Guam, Hawaii & Puerto Rico (216KB.
+While the inspection checklists must be completed under Version 2.5, certain allowances are made that will help partners successfully transition to Version 3 Program Requirements.
+To see these allowances, read the ENERGY STAR Version 2.5 Program Requirements for Guam, Hawaii & Puerto Rico (216KB).

-'Sampling' allows builders who have demonstrated an ability to consistently meet the ENERGY STAR guidelines to minimize production interruptions and verification costs.
+'Sampling' allows builders who have demonstrated an ability to consistently meet the ENERGY STAR Program Requirements to minimize production interruptions and verification costs.
 For more information, see Chapter 6 of the Mortgage Industry National Home Energy Rating Standards .